While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 Stay in Touch, It’s Crucial

-When you first meet someone or have an encounter with them anytime, always follow up.
+When you first meet someone or encounter them anytime, always follow up.

 - Consider sending a congratulatory note when it is appropriate.